Eco-Friendly Disposable Bamboo & Bagasse Products

 Is bagasse cutlery PFAS-free?
 Yes.
 Independently verified PFAS-free.
 No coatings or chemical treatments applied.
 Bagasse cutlery does not require grease-proofing coatings because it is a utensil, not a container.
 Important for businesses seeking fully PFAS-free disposable product systems.

-Can I get cutlery sets with napkin?
+Can I get a cutlery set with a napkin?
 Yes.
 Pre-wrapped sets include fork, knife, spoon, and napkin in a paper wrapper.
 The wrapper is printable for custom branding.
 Ready to drop into takeaway bags.
 Available in natural and white finishes.

 Why choose bagasse cutlery over bamboo or wooden?
 The primary reason is material consistency.
 If you use bagasse plates, bowls, and containers, adding bagasse cutlery means every disposable product is the same waste sugarcane material.
 One composting stream.
 One sustainability story.
 One supplier.
 This simplifies both your waste management and your eco-messaging.
 If maximum cutlery strength is the priority, choose bamboo cutlery.